wwchen21227/university-app/README.md

 Personal picked top 8 countries for building the home page UI. :grinning:

 **universities.json**
 The original data source of the University domain.
-I downloaded this because i found to fetch all the records from the api is a bit too expensive and slow.
+I downloaded this because i found fetching all the records from the api is a bit too expensive and slow.
 Therefore, i added a logic hack to the app if there isn't search by university name or country, the app will be using the local data (universities.json).

 **users.json**
 The db file for json-server to save newsletter subscriber email address.